Xspec 60qt Review

 In contrast, the Xspec comes fully equipped with two stainless steel bottle openers (that actually work), lock plates, an integrated fish ruler, and a built-in compass (that also actually works, though we don't recommend it for precision navigation).
 Those extras come on top of the more common features like anti-skid feet, tie-downs, and a dual-function drain, AND alongside previously mentioned features like the pressure release valve and removable handles.
 The one feature that it doesn't come with that we are a bit sad about is a dry-bin basket inside.
 Other than that, the Xspec is a fully-loaded - and fully-functional - cooler right out of the box.

 We find there's a lot to love about the Xspec 60qt.
 It brings solid insulation performance, a very functional design, and top-notch features to the table attached to a pretty reasonable price tag.
-If you're after a reliable cooler that's a joy to use and built to last, but don't want to spend a fortune, this chest is a well-rounded competitor and our choice for a Best Buy Award for its near-high-end performance for a comparatively low price.
+If you're after a reliable cooler that's a joy to use and built to last, but don't want to spend a fortune, this chest is a well-rounded competitor.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More